What are inquiries?

 - At the request of the Minister: The Minister may request the Commissioner look into a specific matter relating to systemic reform to suicide prevention or improved wellbeing outcomes for serving and ex-serving ADF members.
 The Commissioner must comply with the Minister’s request.

-Inquiries can be undertaken in a number of ways, including via one or more of the following processes:
+Inquiries can be undertaken in a number of ways, including via one or more of the following:

 - holding hearings to obtain relevant information.

-The Commissioner may declare an inquiry to be a ‘special inquiry’ if they are of the opinion that it is in the public interest that certain powers may be exercised in relation to the inquiry and public notice has been given of the inquiry.
-The powers that would be available to the Commissioner in a ‘special inquiry’ include:
+The Commissioner may declare an inquiry to be a ‘special inquiry’.
+This is if they are of the opinion that it is in the public interest that certain powers be exercised in relation to the inquiry (and public notice has been given of the inquiry).
+The powers that would be available to the Commissioner in a ‘special inquiry’ include the power to:

-- the power to summons a person to attend a hearing or to require a person to provide information or produce documents or things relevant to the inquiry;
+- require a person to provide information or produce documents or things relevant to the inquiry,

-- the power to require a witness to take an oath or affirmation that the evidence they give at a hearing will be true; and
+- require a witness to take an oath or affirmation that the evidence they give at a hearing will be true, and